shuangliang15/shuangliang15.github.io/pages/about.md

 <br>

-Here, I collect ideas and facts that initially conflicted with my intuition.
+Here, I collect ideas and facts that conflicted with my intuition, or for which I lacked a good intuition, when I encountered them.
 I suppose keeping these documented would be helpful to me, and hopefully, to you, the reader.
 I hope you enjoy the content!

 <br>